McMasterRS/ws_web-design-guide/index.md

 ~~~

 ### View the the Single-Page Application
-Open your browser of choice and navigate to: `localhost:3000`
+Open your browser of choice and navigate to `localhost:3000`.
 You should be presented with the following page:
 ![landing](assets/img/landing.png)